MaksKhan/RuCode_7/README.md

-# Final solution of RuCode 7
+# Final solution to RuCode 7

  # 🚀 What is RuCode?